Program:

 • Employees interested in earning a bachelor’s degree to advance within their career.

 The interdisciplinary curriculum of the Community Health program includes courses that address vulnerable populations, health literacy and patient advocacy, legal and ethical implications, environmental and cultural influences on health, trauma informed care, and grant writing.
-As you move deeper within the program, you will select from the following concentrations to increase your knowledge base:
+You will select from the following concentrations:

 • Gerontology